 Every tool vendor:

-• Changes pricing
+Changes pricing

-• Changes policies
+Changes policies

-Relying on too many vendors increases exposure.
+Changes features Relying on too many vendors increases exposure.
+A unified platform reduces dependency and uncertainty.

 When Replacing Tools Makes the Biggest Impact